The Servant of God

 This beautiful and familiar image of Mother and Divine Child was painted by an artist named Carlo Maratta (d.
 1713).
 He gifted the original to Chiara and, not long after, the Abbess had an apparition of the Madonna, who expressed her pleasure at the depiction.
 Mary went on to promise signal graces for those who would venerate it along with a short invocation, "My Mother, my confidence!", hence the Marian title of the image.

 The painting became a channel of grace and copies were distributed throughout Italy.
-A copy now hanging in the Lateran Basilica, Rome, is particularly venerated for its reported miraculous properties, further spreading devotion to Our Lady of Confidence around the world.
+In fact, a copy displayed in the Roman Archbasilica of St. John Lateran is particularly venerated for its reported miraculous efficacy, further spreading devotion to Our Lady of Confidence around the world.

 The painting became a channel of grace and copies were distributed throughout Italy.
-A copy now hanging in the Lateran Basilica, Rome, is particularly venerated for its reported miraculous properties, further spreading devotion to Our Lady of Confidence around the world.
+In fact, a copy displayed in the Roman Archbasilica of St. John Lateran is particularly venerated for its reported miraculous efficacy, further spreading devotion to Our Lady of Confidence around the world.

 + The Maria Bambina